KxSystems/docs/docs/ref/dotq.md

 !!! detail "You may need to increase the number of available file handles, and also the number of available file maps (for Linux see `vm.max_map_count`)"

-Since 4.1t 2024.01.11 parallelized over tables and partitions with [peach](each.md) when KDB-X running with secondary threads.
+Since 4.1t 2024.01.11 parallelized over tables and partitions with [peach](each.md) when kdb+ running with secondary threads.

 <!--
 ## `m.reuse` (reload module)